comp423-23s/final-project-final-d5/forum.md

 * ***frontend/src/app/post.service.ts*** - contains functions that make API calls, allowing the frontend to access and mutate database
 * ***frontend/src/app/viewforum*** - component for viewing posts
 * ***frontend/src/app/makeforum*** - component for creating a new forum post
-* ***frontend/src/pagination*** - service file for pagination
+* ***frontend/src/app/pagination*** - component for pagination

+### Tips for adding a new feature:
-For starters, look through the files and trace through how a post is created and posted on the forum on both the frontend and backend.
-Most of the features implemented right now contain both parts.
-Understanding this process on both ends will give more clarity in how to implement improvements on the features, regardless of what side the changes end up.
+* **Look through files** and trace through how a post is created and posted on the forum on both the frontend and backend.
+  * Most of the current features contain frontend and backend concerns.
+  * Understanding this process on both ends will give more clarity in how to implement new features/improve existing features, regardless of if your proposed changes effect the frontend or backend.

-The next step, accordingly, would be to figure out if your proposed feature change involves frontend, backend, or both.
-This will determine how responsibilities are split in your team, or if you are working solo, the tasks you will need to complete.
-Implementing a steady workflow requires choosing which tasks to prioritize and doing them on time: using the project board on GitHub is a good way of ensuring you are staying on track.
+* **Determine how responsibilities are split in your team**, or if you are working solo, the tasks you will need to complete.
+  * Implementing a steady workflow requires choosing which tasks to prioritize and doing them on time: using the project board on GitHub is a good way of ensuring you are staying on track.

-As always, documentation on the code, code commits, and GitHub are excellent ways of tracking where you are on the implementation and what task to tackle next -- especially when it involves a lot of dynamic parts.
+* **Documentation on code, code commits, and GitHub** are excellent ways of tracking where you are on the implementation and what task to tackle next -- especially when it involves a lot of dynamic parts.
+  * Good documentation allows for future devs to understand what changes you made / how they might be able to improve upon said changes

 ## Future Work

-In the future, we would like to implement more features for increased user convenience and accessibility.
-One feature would be to sort posts by categories: this would likely require posts to have keywords associated with them, and having a filter option to only show posts that contain those keywords.

-Another feature that we would like to create is allowing users to save and favorite posts.
-Similar to social media, this would allow them to see which posts were most helpful to them or which posts they want to save to read and use later.

-The last feature that we had in mind was creating upvotes for posts, which bump them to the top of the forum for other users to access more easily.
-Additionally, it would track when registered professors or teaching assistants endorsed a post to give more credibility to the usefulness of the resource.
+### New Feature Ideas:
+* **User Post Deletion**:
+  * Allow users to delete posts they _they_ created
+  * Likely will be a similar implementation to admin-only delete
+  * Display a delete button on a post only if the logged-in user is the creator of said post
+* **Post Sorting**:
+  * Add categories or tags to post entities, allowing users to sort posts by topic

+* **Post Saving**:
+  * Allow users to save posts that interest them
+  * Saved posts can be viewed by user at a later point in time

+* **Post Voting**:
+  * Enable users to vote for posts that they found particularly helpful
+  * Users can see # of votes each post has
+  * Posts with many votes appear higher in search results
+  * Indicate if a post has been votes for by an instructor/admin
+  * Entity/database representation for votes is already implemented, just need ot create api route, service, and integrate with frontend